poonampawar13/House_Price_Project/README.md

 2. Data Preprocessing:
    * Missing Value Handling: Impute missing values for continuous and categorical features using strategies like 'most frequent' and 'constant'.
-   * Feature Encoding: Convert categorical variables into numerical values using techniques like one-hot encoding.
+   * Feature Encoding: Convert categorical variables into numerical values using techniques like label encoding.
    * Scaling: Normalize or standardize numerical features if needed.

 3. Exploratory Data Analysis (EDA):